Skip to content

 Big CatBig Cat

-The 2024 White Sox are a historically bad anomaly, worse than the 1940s Phillies
+The 2024 White Sox are a historically bad anomaly, matching a dentist-managed team from WWII

 The Chicago White Sox who are on a 20 game losing streak...
-If you just erased their 14 game losing streak and their 20 game losing streak, they would still have the worst winning percentage in baseball this year...
-Only two managers in baseball history have at least 200 games managed for the same team, and a winning percentage under 333...
-Pedro Grifol and a guy named Dr. James Prothro, who managed the Phillies during World War II.
+If you just erased their 14 game losing streak and their 20 game losing streak, they would still have the worst winning percentage in baseball...
+Only two managers in baseball history have... a winning percentage under .333: Pedro Grifol and a guy named Dr. James Prothro, who was a licensed dentist, who managed the Phillies during World War II.

-The White Sox finished with 121 losses, the most in modern MLB history, and Pedro Grifol was fired shortly after this episode with a historically bad winning percentage.
+The White Sox did indeed finish with 121 losses, the most in modern MLB history.

 Win